deckhouse/virtualization/docs/USER_GUIDE.md

 You can increase the amount of memory of a running machine without rebooting it.
 Reducing it requires a restart.

 The feature is disabled by default.
-To enable it, an administrator adds `HotplugMemoryWithLiveMigration` to the [`.spec.settings.featureGates`](admin_guide.html#module-parameters) parameter of the module:
+To enable it, an administrator adds `HotplugMemoryWithLiveMigration` to the [`.spec.settings.featureGates`](admin_guide.html#module-parameters) parameter:

 ```yaml
 kind: ModuleConfig